limbario/run-android/README.md

 # Android Emulator Fleet

-Run this action to create unlimited remote Android emulator instances in [Limbar](https://limbar.io) so that you can test all your automated UI tests in parallel.
+Run this action to create remote GPU-accelerated Android emulators in [Limbar Cloud](https://limbar.io) so that you can run all your automated UI tests in parallel saving you a lot of time.
+Just like the big clouds, you are never charged for concurrency - get as many instances as you need and pay only for what you use.

+Mainly, this action runs `lim run android --stream=false` as many times as specified in `count` argument, which then creates the  Android emulator instances, a TCP tunnel for each one of them that makes them all accessible from `adb`.

+Once the emulator instance is ready, it will be registered in `adb` and you can run all the tools that work with Android emulators, like `maestro`, Appium, Behave and the rest.

+While the tests are executing, you can watch the Android emulator screens live by going to [Limbar Console](https://console.limbar.io) and get the `lim connect` command to stream the screen to your desktop live.

+See more details in the [Limbar documentation](https://docs.limbar.io/docs).

 <!-- markdownlint-disable MD033 MD013 -->
 <p align="center">